Causes, Diagnosis & Treatment Of Lower Abdominal Pain

 - Pain when passing urine

-PID is best treated within the GUM clinic, though it are often treated by your doctor too.
-Treatment involve the initial taking of a swab specimen from inside the vagina and neck of the womb for testing for chlamydia, gonorrhoea and other possible infections (if you’ve got a coil or IUCD or IUS fitted this is able to be removed). you’ll then be prescribed antibiotics.
-Commonly used antibiotics include Doxycycline 100mg to be taken TWICE Daily for 14 days, plus Metronidazole 400mg 3 times Daily for 7 -14 days; or ofloxacin 400mg and Metronidazole (flagyl) 400mg, both Twice Daily for 14 days; or other sorts of antibiotics as per local choice.
+PID is best treated within the GUM clinic, though it is often treated by your doctor too.
+Treatment involves the initial taking of a swab specimen from inside the vagina and neck of the womb for testing for chlamydia, gonorrhea, and other possible infections (if you’ve got a coil or IUCD or IUS fitted this can be removed). you’ll then be prescribed antibiotics.
+Commonly used antibiotics include Doxycycline 100mg to be taken TWICE Daily for 14 days, plus Metronidazole 400mg 3 times daily for 7 -14 days; or ofloxacin 400mg and Metronidazole (Flagyl) 400mg, both Twice Daily for 14 days; or other sorts of antibiotics as per local choice.

-Mittleschmerz or mid cycle pain is pain related to ovulation. it’s quite common in young women, especially within a couple of years of their menarche or first menstrual period. it’s a standard explanation for lower abdominal pain.
+Mittelschmerz or mid-cycle pain is pain related to ovulation. it’s quite common in young women, especially within a couple of years of their menarche or first menstrual period. it’s a standard explanation for lower abdominal pain.

 The symptoms of Mid Cycle Pain are pain within the right or left lower abdomen for about 2 weeks or after your last menstrual period, for those that have a 28 days regular menstrual interval.
 The pain could come on suddenly, lasting between a couple of minutes up to three days.
 The pain might be sharp or dull, moderate but rarely severe.
 It happens once monthly and will get on the proper lower abdomen this month, then the left lower abdomen subsequent month, or skips a couple of months before approaching again.

-Most women can tolerate the pain once they understand what it’s . there’s often no other associated symptoms.
-A warm bath and therefore the use of straightforward pain killers like paracetamol or Tylenol is all which will be required. .
+Most women can tolerate the pain once they understand what it’s.
+There are often no other associated symptoms.
+A warm bath and therefore the use of straightforward pain killers like paracetamol or Tylenol is all which will be required.

-Constipation is that the infrequent or difficulty with the passage of faeces. most of the people open their bowel daily or every other day. a couple of would only open their bowel once or twice during a week.
-Has the amount of times you pass stools recently reduced?
-Are you passing hard stools or maybe even straining to let loose faeces?
+Constipation is that the infrequent or difficulty with the passage of feces. most people open their bowel daily or every other day. a couple of would only open their bowel once or twice during a week.
+Has the number of times you pass stools recently reduced?
+Are you passing hard stools or maybe even straining to let loose feces?
 If so, you’ll be constipated.